magento/merchdocs/src/sales/shipments-create.md

    - If you want to prevent the delivery from being redirected or rerouted by the recipient or driver, choose **Direct Delivery Only**.

-   - If needed for a time-critical delivery, mark the **Saturday Delivery** checkbox.
+   - If needed for a time-critical delivery, select the **Saturday Delivery** checkbox.

 1. To identify the type of address, set **Destination Address Type** to one of the following: